RunDevelopment/RunDevelopment.github.io/posts/2024-09-12 fast unorm/article.md

 </div>

 While this function works correctly and gets the job done, it's not so great performance-wise.
 My goal wasn't just to decode images correctly, but to do it quickly.
+In my application, any millisecond spend decoding images is a millisecond not spend doing actual work.
+So I set out to optimize this function.

 This article will show various ways to optimize the problem of converting unorms.
 We'll start with some floating-point tricks to make the naive implementation faster and work our way up to a version that is **22x faster**.

+## Contents

 ## The Benchmark

-Before we start optimizing, let's define a benchmark.
+Before we start optimizing, let's define the benchmark.
 Since my problem is about decoding `B5G5R5A1` images, the benchmark will be to decode the pixel data of a 64x64px `B5G5R5A1` image to 8-bit RGBA (8 bits per channel, 32 bits per pixel).

 Here's the main function we'll benchmark.
 It takes a slice of 16-bit pixels, decodes each one, and writes them into the output buffer of 8-bit RGBA pixels.
 The 5-to-8-bit-unorm conversion function is passed in as a generic argument.
 Since decoding is done in a tight loop, we not only benchmark the `u5_to_u8` function, but also how well the compiler can vectorize it.
 All conversion functions are marked with `#[inline(always)]`, so the compiler can optimize across function boundaries.